How to Make an Animated Logo: Captivating Audiences with Motion

 Keep It Simple and Scalable

-Focus on clean, minimal geometric shapes.
-Your logo should stand out on a massive billboard and a small mobile screen.
+Use simple and minimalistic geometric shapes.
+Your logo needs to be recognizable on a giant billboard and on a tiny mobile screen.

 Choose Colors and Typography Carefully